Change Makers! A youth platform to promote social and political change

 Sheffield-based Joi Polloi is a double BAFTA-award winning, independent studio specialising in creating compelling digital experiences, bespoke platforms and innovative products.

-Joi Polloi collaborated with the University of Huddersfield and the Youth Work Unit (YWU) to explore a new web platform, Change Makers!
+Joi Polloi received funding from XR Stories to collaborate with the University of Huddersfield and the Youth Work Unit (YWU) to explore a new web platform, Change Makers!

 The Change Makers! platform is aimed at young people between the ages of 11 and 16 to promote social and political change through education, advocacy, inspiration and support from their peers and decision-makers around the country.

-Users can engage with the web platform to express their views and debate with other young people in a way that is natural and nurturing and create new journalism content from their perspective.
+Users can engage with the web platform to express their views and debate with other young people in a way that is natural and nurturing, to create new journalism content from their perspective.
 They are encouraged to develop a life-long connection with politics and society at a grassroots level.
-Users will also be able to enter into healthy debate, connect with and mentor other users, engage with content, participate in polls and petitions, and learn about events and issues happening in their area.
 Inspired by the story of Greta Thunberg, Joi Polloi’s goal is to empower young people to understand how and why the world around them works, engage with it and shape it.

 During the R&D project, Joi Polloi conducted a comprehensive review of existing platforms to inform the design of Change Makers!
 Two focus groups were conducted with the support of the YWU and Dr Andrew Mycock of the University of Huddersfield.
 These groups provided valuable insights into the type of platform that would engage young audiences.

-Jason Devoy, Delivery Director at Joi Polloi, and industry partner on this project, says:
+Jason Devoy, delivery director at Joi Polloi, says: